jaysoo/jaysoo.ca/_posts/2015-06-24-when-learning-attitude-and-approach-matter.markdown

 For example, instead of mastering all of Rails, I might spend my efforts in learning [Arel](https://github.com/rails/arel) really well because I find myself needing that knowledge quite often at work.
-I can further break "Rails" downs into smaller skills, such as knowing how Active Records work, how [Nokogiri](https://github.com/sparklemotion/nokogiri) works if I'm dealing with XML a lot, etc. What about AngularJS?
+I can further break "Rails" downs into smaller skills, such as knowing how Active Records work, how [Nokogiri](https://github.com/sparklemotion/nokogiri) works if I'm dealing with XML a lot, etc.

-Do I really need to master directives, or can I get away with just knowing how to wire up services and controllers?
+And what about AngularJS?
+Do I really need to completely master directives, or can I get away with just knowing how to wire up services and controllers?

 Be cognizant of how the skills or sub-skills we spend our efforts on actually **tie back to our learning or performance goals**.
 Also keep in mind that any skils we acquire will have to be practiced over and over again using **spaced repetition**.